Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide (1).md

 The **Language and Grammar** chapter outlines rules that govern right or wrong, while the **Formatting and Content Planning** chapter stipulates rules that determine good or bad.
 The sections are organized in alphabetic order.
 The latter half is a Chinese translation of the guide.

 This guide is updated regularly.
-To report bugs or propose ideas, file an issue on[our GitHub page](https://github.com/Snapmaker), or email at ginger@snapmaker.com.
+To report bugs or propose ideas, file an issue on [our GitHub page](https://github.com/Snapmaker), or email at ginger@snapmaker.com.

 # Language and Grammar